cdapio/cdap/examples/Purchase/README.rst

     calls, or more conveniently using the ``send-query`` script.

-**Note:** Because the PurchaseHistoryWorkFlow is only scheduled to run at 4:00 A.M., you should or start it manually after entering the first customers' purchases, or the PurchaseProcedure will return a "not found" error.
+**Note:** Because the PurchaseHistoryWorkFlow is only scheduled to run at 4:00 A.M., you should not start it manually until after entering the first customers' purchases, or the PurchaseProcedure will return a "not found" error.

 Let's look at some of these elements, and then run the Application and see the results.